Streamline Health Solutions, Inc. (STRM) CEO Tee Green on Q3 2020 Results - Earnings Call Transcript

 To do our part during this pandemic, the Streamline team has been successfully working remotely, since March and will continue to do so for the foreseeable future.
 We all know how difficult this year has been, as we continue to deal with the many repercussions of the COVID-19 pandemic.

-Under normal circumstances, meaning right with no pandemic, our healthcare provider systems are experts at multitasking, constantly working to provide the best clinical services and improve efficiencies within their organization without losing sight of security, data collection and financial health.
+Under normal circumstances, meaning life with no pandemic, our healthcare provider systems are experts at multitasking, constantly working to provide the best clinical services and improve efficiencies within their organization without losing sight of security, data collection and financial health.

 Hospital departments work independently, while making decisions under the corporate umbrella.
 We believe this year that rhythm has been disrupted, forcing healthcare system decision making into a more linear approach.
 Job one for hospital systems is to understand and manage the clinic care mandated by the pandemic.
 Job two is to ensure that they have the capacity to enable their respective communities to survive a surge and now it appears that job three will be to handle the logistics of providing vaccinations in an orderly fashion including the specific refrigeration requirements of the various vaccines, as they gain FDA approval.

-We are confident that our healthcare providers ability to multitask and decentralized their purchase decisions to the various departments, as it was before the pandemic will return in the near future.
-And that when they do, solutions like our eValuator pre-bill coding analysis technology will be honor list of smart purchases to ensure improved revenue integrity going forward.
+We are confident that our healthcare providers ability to multitask and decentralize their purchase decisions to the various departments, as it was before the pandemic, will return in the near future.
+And that when they do, solutions like our eValuator pre-bill coding analysis technology will be high on their list of smart purchases to ensure improved revenue integrity going forward.

 During this time, we at Streamline have focused internally on controlling the things we can and to win at each of these things every day.
-As the new code I mentioned at the beginning of this fiscal year, when we sold our legacy ECM business to focus solely on providing technology and services to help providers solve problems and gain efficiencies in the middle of their revenue cycle.

-I wanted us to develop a world-class product management team to deliver our eValuator technology.
+As the newco I mentioned at the beginning of this fiscal year, when we sold our legacy ECM business to focus solely on providing technology and services to help providers solve problems and gain efficiencies in the middle of their revenue cycle I wanted us to develop a world-class product management team to deliver our eValuator technology.
 I wanted us to build a world-class customer success team including an implementation team that would be second to none.

 In my view all of this is necessary to ensure that we have delighted customers who will readily speak to new prospects about the many benefits they're realizing by using our technology-enabled services.
-These are some of the things we can control and win that every day.
+These are some of the things we can control and win at every day.
 I believe we have won a lot lately as we have improved in all of the areas I just articulated.

 One proof point is that during the first nine-months of fiscal year 2020, our SaaS revenue grew 43% over the same period a year ago.
 Further we have supported new customers with more rapid implementations in the last couple of months with the pandemic unabated, the team successfully completed implementations at Cooper University in New Jersey and M Health Fairview in Minnesota, working a 100% virtually.
 And the team has conducted regularly scheduled monthly meetings to ensure our customers achieve their results they anticipate and see the value eValuator delivers.